telski96/communications/README.md

 # Communications in electronics
-This repo is for the use in Communication course (2018-2018) at Department of electronics, TU-Sofia, FETT
+This repo is for the use in Communication course (2017-2018) at Department of electronics, FETT, TU-Sofia.

 ## Hardware
 * PIC-32WEB Olimex https://www.olimex.com/Products/PIC/Development/PIC32-WEB/